Azure/ARO-RP/docs/deploy-development-rp.md

   * Get the admin kubeconfig and `export KUBECONFIG` as detailed above.
   * Run the ssh-agent.sh script.
 This takes the argument is the name of the NIC attached to the VM you are trying to ssh to.
-   * Given the following nodes these commands would be used to connect to the respected node
+   * Given the following nodes these commands would be used to connect to the respective node

     ```
    $ oc get nodes